laxmankrishnamurti/Web-Security/README.md

+# Book Reference _WEB SECURITY FOR DEVELOPERS BY malcolm mcdonald_

 ## DISCLAIMER :: THIS IS JUST FOR LEARNING PURPOSE AND TO MAKE YOUR WEBSITE SECURE FROM ATTACKS(A short notes)

 # Why does it necessay to make our website secure?